CryptoLions/EOS-Network-monitor/README.md

 # EOS Testnet monitor
 Simple tool to monitor EOS testnet BP node.

-To use, change node list in /js/bps.js to your.
+To use, change node list in config.js to your.
-To change request interval edit file /js/check_nodes.js
-and modify variable var _reqInterval = 500;
+To change request interval modify variable var _reqInterval = 500;

 please add line to config.ini for all nodes: